 Students can enhance their college experience by joining one of more than 50 student organizations and clubs ranging from the Habitat for Humanity Club to the Ski and Snowboard Club.

-For two consecutive years, Hudson Valley has been named one of 120 high-achieving two-year institutions eligible for the Aspen Prize for Community College Excellence.
+For two consecutive years (2011-2012), Hudson Valley has been named one of 120 high-achieving two-year institutions eligible for the Aspen Prize for Community College Excellence.
 The eligibility puts the college among the top ten percent of the nation’s best community colleges, according to The Aspen Institute, which offers the $1 million prize.
-The college also has been recognized as a Military Friendly College by GI Jobs magazine for three consecutive years.